ouspg/LLM-Secure-Deployment/README.md

 2. Download the Hugging Face Language Model:
    - `cd app/backend`
    - `python download_model.py`
-3. Inside the `backend` directory, you can now start the LLM-application with
+3. Inside the `app/backend` directory, you can now start the LLM-application with
    - `python app.py`

 ## Requirements